How to Modify the Legend Order in PowerBI

 Use the DAX related function to create a sort order

-In the original table, create a custom column by right clicking on the ellipses to the right of the original table and selecting new column.
+In the original table, create a custom column by right-clicking on the ellipses to the right of the original table and selecting a new column.

 Use the DAX function Custom Column = RELATED(Table[Column]).
 For this example, the formula should look like “Custom Sort = RELATED(Sort[Order])”.